Scalar Functions¶

 Arguments¶

 expression1: Expression to compare and return if equal to expression2.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+Can be a constant, column, or function, and any combination of operators.

 expression2: Expression to compare to expression1.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+Can be a constant, column, or function, and any combination of operators.

 nvl